marcpouzet/zrun/README.md

 rejected by Lustre, Lucid Synchrone, Scade, Zelus); 4/ to experiment with novel language extensions.

+The long term objective is to get Zelus (for the moment, the input language of zrun lacks higher-order, arrays and is purely discrete which Zelus allows for mixing continuous-time and discrete-time signals).

-The language kernel is that of Zelus (and Lucid Synchrone).
+The language kernel is a subset of Zelus (and Lucid Synchrone).
 In particular, state automata can be parameterized.
 Paper [EMSOFT'05] defines a semantics by translation into a small data-flow kernel from an input language that is very close to what zrun executes; [EMSOFT'06] defines a relational semantics.
 Here,